City College Peterborough – 16 -19 Tuition fund 2021 / 22

-The purpose of this statement is to set out how City College Peterborough will use its 16 to 19 tuition fund allocation to support students who have been academically disadvantaged due to coronavirus (COVID-19).
+The purpose of this statement is to set out how City College Peterborough will use its 16 to 19 tuition fund allocation to support students who have been academically disadvantaged for a variety of reasons.

 What is the 16-19 Tuition Fund?

-The 16-19 tuition fund is a one-off funding allocation for 20-21 academic year only.
-The fund is being provided to support learners to catch up and close any gaps in their learning that may have been exacerbated by the COVID-19 lockdown.
-The fund will be used for small group and 1:1 tuition in English, Maths and vocational learning for 16 to 19-year-old learners.
+The 16-19 tuition fund is a one-off funding allocation for 21 – 22 academic year.
+The fund is being provided to support learners to catch up and close any gaps in their learning that may have been exacerbated by the COVID-19 lockdown or other circumstances relating to their individual circumstances.
+The fund will be used for small group and 1:1 tuition in English and maths learning for 16 to 19-year-old learners.
 This tuition will be in addition to the planned study programme hours.

 Who can be supported by this fund?

 Learners must be aged 16-19 and must not have already achieved a GSCE grade 5 or above in maths and/or English by age 16.
 Students with Special Educational Needs and Disabilities (SEND) – including those aged 19 to 24 who require additional tuition to help them catch up with their studies – will also be supported by this provision.